 You’re moving into a new role as “Working Breastfeeding Mother.”
-This handy breastfeeding mom back to work checklist will help to make the transition as smooth as possible.
+This handy back to work checklist will help you make the transition as smooth as possible.

 At Least Two Weeks Before Returning